PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 10:37:25
+Last updated: 2024-04-13 10:38:04
-Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker
+Random Quote: You know how they say 'it's been a pleasure'?
+Well... it hasn't. - Mike Ehrmantraut